 The D-Link DWA-610 uses the Configuration Utility as the management software.
 The utility provides the user an easy interface to change any settings related to the wireless adapter.
 After you have completed the installation of the DWA-610 and whenever you start the computer, the Configuration Utility starts automatically and the system tray icon is loaded in the toolbar.
-Clicking on the utility icon a will start the Configuration Utility.
+Clicking on the utility icon H will start the Configuration Utility.

-If you are using Windows® XP, please skip to page 22.
+If you are using Windows Vista please skip to page 26 or Windows XP skip to page 28.